Qualitative Numeric Planning: Reductions and Complexity

-Moreover, for every state $s$ over the FOND $P$, there is a unique normal state $\tilde s$ over the QNP $Q$ that extends $s$ with this fixed value of the extra variables in $Q$, and vice versa, for any normal state $\tilde s$ over $Q$ there is a unique state $s$ over $P$.
-Taking advantage of this relation and leaving the part of the normal states over $Q$ that is fixed implicit, we obtain that a policy $\pi$ for $P$ represents a unique policy $\pi$ over the normal states in $Q=R(P)$, and vice versa, a policy $\pi$ over the normal states represents a unique policy for $P$.
+Moreover, for every state $s$ over the FOND $P$, there is a unique normal state $\tilde s$ over the QNP $Q$ that extends $s$ with this fixed value of the extra variables in $Q$, and vice versa, for any normal state $\tilde s$ over $Q$ there is a unique state $s$ over $P$. \bf (This is not true: for state $s$, the QNP state $\tilde s$ must assign some positive value to variables $Y_{a,i}$, a value that is not defined) Taking advantage of this relation and leaving the part of the normal states over $Q$ that is fixed implicit, we obtain that a policy $\pi$ for $P$ represents a unique policy $\pi$ over the normal states in $Q=R(P)$, and vice versa, a policy $\pi$ over the normal states represents a unique policy for $P$.
 The policy over the non-normal states $t$ in $Q$ is determined as for each such state there is only one (new) action applicable; i.e., non-normal states $t$ are mapped to one and only one of the actions in $O'\setminus O$ according to the action precondition that is true in $t$; observe that the preconditions of these actions are mutually exclusive.
 The main properties of the reduction can be then expressed as follows: